eunomia-bpf/eunomia-bpf/bpf-loader/README.md

 ## cli tool

-a simple cli interface for eunomia-bpf library, which you can use it to start any eBPF program from a url in a command.
+a simple cli interface for bpf-loader library, which you can use it to start any eBPF program from a url in a command.

 see [ecli](../ecli) for details.